giuliofantuzzi/BeeOptimal/docs/source/about.rst

 :math:`x_{k_1,j}, x_{k_2,j}, x_{k_3,j}, x_{k_4,j}` are randomly selected donor solutions.

 A further extension to the mutation strategies is the *Directed Artificial Bee Colony algorithm*, which incorporates directional information to improve convergence speed and search efficiency.
-While in the standard ABC the perturbation is applied in a random direction (remember :math:`\phi_{i,j} \in [-1,1]`, or :math:`\phi_{i,j} \in [-SF,SF]` in the more general formulation), now direction information for each dimension is added.
+While in the original *ABC* the perturbation is applied in a random direction (remember :math:`\phi_{i,j} \in [-1,1]`, or :math:`\phi_{i,j} \in [-SF,SF]` in the more general formulation), now direction information for each dimension is added.
 The new candidate solution is then generated as follows: